AmadeusW/artstar/development.md

 ## 2025-02-21
 Hooked up `uv`, I'm looking forward to using it.

+Blended base image with edge detected image

 Also, here's a todo of things to do:
 - see sequence of images
   - arbitrary number of next (or previous) images
+    - note: addWeighted supports adding just two images
-  - it should be possible to customize blending and whether edge detection is used
+  - consider: customize blending and whether edge detection is used for each image
 - see grid

 ## 2025-02-11